kubernetes/enhancements/keps/sig-scheduling/5471-enable-sla-based-scheduling/README.md

 ### Goals

 - Add comparison operators to tolerations so pods can match taints like `node.kubernetes.io/sla=<int>` using thresholds.
+- Enable automatic type detection for integer and semantic version comparisons in tolerations.
+- Enhance CEL semver library with additional comparison functions for consistent version handling.
 - Keep behavior consistent with existing effects (`NoSchedule`, `PreferNoSchedule`, `NoExecute`).
+- Provide unified semantic version handling across scheduling and admission control.
-- Backward compatible and opt‑in via a feature gate.
+- Backward compatible and opt‑in via feature gates.

 ### Non-Goals

 - Standardizing an SLA key or unit (clusters may choose any integer scale, e.g., 950 for 95.0%).
 - Implementing workload‑level "70/30" mix semantics.
 - Changing NodeAffinity behavior.
+- Replacing existing CEL semver functions (maintaining backward compatibility).
+- Adding new taint/toleration keys (focusing on operator extensions only).

 ### Benefits for implementing this feature for DRA and AI Workloads